 - High levels of LDL cholesterol and low levels of HDL cholesterol (high LDL/HDL ratios) are risk factors for atherosclerosis and heart attacks

 - Low levels of LDL cholesterol and high levels of HDL cholesterol (low LDL/HDL ratios) are desirable and protect against heart disease and stroke.

 - Very low and very high HDL cholesterol levels can run in families.
 Families with low HDL cholesterol levels have a higher incidence of heart attacks than the general population, while families with high HDL cholesterol levels tend to live longer with a lower frequency of heart attacks.

-- Like LDL cholesterol, lifestyle factors, and other conditions influence HDL cholesterol levels.
+- LDL cholesterol, lifestyle factors, and other conditions influence HDL cholesterol levels.
 HDL cholesterol levels tend to be lower in persons who smoke cigarettes or have type 2 diabetes and in those who are overweight or inactive.

 - HDL cholesterol is higher in people who are lean, exercise regularly, and do not smoke cigarettes.

 - Estrogen increases a person's HDL cholesterol, which explains why women generally have higher HDL levels than men do.

 - The combination of low levels of total and LDL cholesterol and high levels of HDL cholesterol is favorable.

 What does "total" cholesterol mean?

 - Total cholesterol is the sum of LDL (low-density) cholesterol, HDL (high-density) cholesterol, VLDL (very low-density) cholesterol, and IDL (intermediate density) cholesterol.